W. E. B. Du Bois: The FBI, McCarthyism, and trial

 He was finally tried in 1951 and was represented by civil rights attorney Vito Marcantonio.
 The case was dismissed when the defense attorney told the judge that "Dr. Albert Einstein has offered to appear as character witness for Dr. Du Bois".
 Du Bois's memoir of the trial is In Battle for Peace.
 Even though Du Bois was not convicted, the government confiscated Du Bois's passport and withheld it for eight years.

 Communism

-Du Bois was bitterly disappointed that many of his colleagues – particularly the NAACP – did not support him during his 1951 PIC trial, whereas working-class whites and blacks supported him enthusiastically.
+Du Bois was bitterly disappointed that many of his colleagues—particularly the NAACP—did not support him during his 1951 PIC trial, whereas working-class whites and blacks supported him enthusiastically.
+(Note: The NAACP had a Legal Defense Fund for cases like Du Bois's, but they chose not to support Du Bois.)
 After the trial, Du Bois lived in Manhattan, writing and speaking, and continuing to associate primarily with leftist acquaintances.
 His primary concern was world peace, and he railed against military actions such as the Korean War, which he viewed as efforts by imperialist whites to maintain colored people in a submissive state.